keegoid/keegoid.github.io/README.md

 ## LICENSE

-Source code for Keegoid is released under the [MIT License][MIT].
+Source code for Keegoid is released under the [MIT License][mit].
-Content for Keegoid is shared under the [CC BY-SA 4.0 License][CcBy-sa4.0].
+Content for Keegoid is shared under the [CC BY-SA 4.0 License][ccbysa].

 Content may include occasional contributions by others, which will be clearly indicated in the work's revision history.

 [contri]:   https://github.com/keegoid/keegoid.github.io/blob/master/CONTRIBUTING.md
 [keegoid]:  http://keegoid.com/